ysunbp/LakeHopper/README.md

 ## Reproduce the results (DODUO)

-In order to reproduce the results for DODUO, please follow these steps:
+In order to reproduce the results for LakeHopper on [DODUO](https://github.com/megagonlabs/doduo/), please follow these steps:

 1. Go to [scripts](./scripts) folder
 2. Run the file [lakehopper-on-doduo-p2v.py](./scripts/lakehopper-on-doduo-p2v.py) or [lakehopper-on-doduo-v2s.py](./scripts/lakehopper-on-doduo-v2s.py).